Supporting New Zealand small businesses for 5 years.

 What’s the best way to fund a new business?
 If your answer is to get a small business loan, think again.

 Unfortunately, most new businesses will need some outside funding to get off the ground.
 The good news is that there are many types of loans that fit the bill.
+Borrowing for a new business can take many forms, and each borrowing option comes with its own implications for interest rates, collateral, and risk.

 Below you’ll learn about your most likely expenses and what your best options are to fulfil them.